 The coast provides an excellent place to raise a family.
-Your children will have the benefit of growing up in an area with fresh air, sunshine, and an atmosphere which promotes physical exercise.
+Your children will have the benefit of growing up in an area with fresh air, sunshine, and an atmosphere that promotes physical exercise.
 Having easy access to the beach will also allow you to spend more quality time as a family without the distractions of modern technology and without having to spend an incredible amount of money on entrance fees.

 How to move to a beach town

 Moving to a beach town is very similar to moving to a small town or village and a lot of the same advice applies.
 However, there are a few key differences to take note of.

 - Get to know the locals.
 Whenever you move to a new area, it is always advisable to spend some time getting to know your new neighbours.
 This will help make the transition to your new lifestyle a little bit easier.

 - Explore the area.
 Getting to know what the area offers is a great way to start your new life at the coast.
 Many charities and the military own parts of beaches and use them for wildlife sanctuaries and training exercises.
 Knowing about these areas in advance can stop you from inadvertently getting into trouble.